 Swamp Thing was clearly produced to jump aboard the sudden rush of screen comic-book properties in the early 1980s after the success of the Christopher Reeve Superman (1978).
 Producers Benjamin Melniker and Michael E. Uslan also held the rights to the Batman comic-strip around the same time and it is probably a good thing that the Tim Burton Batman (1989) did not go ahead under them.
 On the other hand, if Swamp Thing had gone ahead in the hindsight of Batman and adhered to the same dark brooding mood of both the Burton film and the original Swamp Thing comic-strip, this could have been a minor masterpiece.
 Played as the silly cartoon it is, it is a lost opportunity.
 Swamp Thing is one of the worst films made by the usually reliable Wes Craven.

 There was a sequel with the dreadful campy The Return of Swamp Thing (1989), which features return performances from Louis Jourdan and Dick Durock.
 There were also two tv series: Swamp Thing (1990), which is surely one of the greatest wastes of time ever committed to video, and the animated Swamp Thing (1991), a routine variation that turns Swamp Thing into a cartoon superhero.
 Swamp Thing was an extraordinarily creative comic-book it is sad that none of its media adaptations have come remotely near its potential.
-Swamp Thing also makes an appearance in the animated Justice League Dark (2017).
+Swamp Thing also makes appearances in the animated films Batman and Harley Quinn (2017) and Justice League Dark (2017).

 Wes Cravens other genre films are: the brutality and revenge films The Last House on the Left (1972) and The Hills Have Eyes (1977); the suburban witch film Summer of Fear/Stranger in the House (1978); Deadly Blessing (1981) about murders around a religious cult; Invitation to Hell (tv movie, 1984); A Nightmare on Elm Street (1984); Chiller (tv movie, 1985); The Hills Have Eyes Part 2 (1985); Deadly Friend (1986) about a teen inventor who revives his girlfriend from the dead; The Serpent and the Rainbow (1988), a strikingly beautiful film about Haitian voodoo; Shocker (1989) a campily incoherent film about an undead executed killer; Night Visions (tv movie, 1990); The People Under the Stairs (1991); Wes Cravens New Nightmare (1994); the Eddie Murphy vampire comedy Vampire in Brooklyn (1995); the slasher deconstruction trilogy of Scream (1996), Scream 2 (1997) and Scream 3 (2000); the werewolf film Cursed (2005); the dispossessed soul slasher film My Soul to Take (2010); and Scre4m/Scream 4 (2011).
 Wes Craven has also written the scripts for A Nightmare on Elm Street III: The Dream Warriors (1987), Pulse (2006) and The Hills Have Eyes II (2007), and produced Mind Ripper (1995), Wishmaster (1997), Carnival of Souls (1998), Dont Look Down (1998), Dracula 2000 (2000), Feast (2006), The Breed (2006), The Hills Have Eyes (2006), The Last House on the Left (2009), The Girl in the Photographs (2015) and the tv series Scream: The Series (2015 ).
 He also created the tv series The People Next Door (1989) and Nightmare Cafe (1992).